GCDeveloper/js-sandbox/README.md

 # js-sandbox

-Modern javascript sandbox
+Javascript sandbox

-A place to learn modern javascript.
+This repository contains several standalone files to play with certain javascript concepts such as generator functions and async await.
-This repository contains several standalone files to learn certain javascript concepts such as generator functions and async await.
+These can be run with `node`

 ---